SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 In case you used the InstallNTService.bat to install SonarQube as a Windows Service, run the $OLD_SONARQUBE_HOME/bin/.../UninstallNTService.bat before running the InstallNTService.bat of the $NEW_SONARQUBE_HOME.

+### Rebuilding Indexes
+If your upgrade requires the rebuild of Elasticsearch indexes, your projects and Applications will become available as they are reindexed.
+Portfolios won't be available until all projects are indexed.

 ## Release Upgrade Notes

 Usually SonarQube releases come with some specific recommendations for upgrading from the previous version.
 You should read the upgrade notes for each version between your current version and the target version.